 Distinct features of the bacterial community at the time of infection predicted end point colonization.
 To determine whether the community composition at the time of C. difficile challenge could predict C. difficile clearance, we built a machine learning model using L2 logistic regression.
-We evaluated the predictive performance of the model using the area under the receiver operating characteristic curve (AUROC), where a value of 0.5 indicated the model is random and 1.0 indicated the model always correctly predicts the outcome.
-Our model resulted in a AUROC of 0.986 [IQR 0.970-1.000], which suggested that the model was able to use the relative abundance of OTUs at the time of challenge to accurately predict colonization clearance (Figure S3).
+We modeled all treatments together to prevent overfitting of the data and allow the model to reveal which OTUs were able to correctly predict clearance in the context of the other OTU relative abundances.
+We evaluated the predictive performance of the model using the area under the receiver operating characteristic curve (AUROC), where a value of 0.5 indicated the model was random and 1.0 indicated the model always correctly predicts the outcome.
+Our model resulted in a AUROC of 0.986 [IQR 0.970-1.000], which suggested that the model was able to use the relative abundance of OTUs at the time of challenge to accurately predict colonization clearance (Figure S5).
 To assess the important features, we randomly permuted each OTU feature by removing it from the training set to determine its effect on the prediction (Figure 5A).
 The most important feature was an OTU related to the Enterobacteriaceae, whose abundance predicted clearance.
 This result appears to have been strongly driven by the clindamycin data (Figure 5B, C).
-The remaining OTU features did not have a large effect on the model performance, which suggested that the model decision was spread across many features.
+The remaining OTUs did not have a large effect on the model performance, which suggested that the model decision was spread across many features.
 These results revealed the model used the relative abundance data of the community members and the relationship between those abundances to correctly classify clearance.
 There were many OTUs with treatment and outcome specific abundance patterns that did not agree with the odds ratio of the OTU used by the model.
 For example, Enterobacteriaceae abundance influenced the model to predict clearance (Figure 5B), however in experiments that used cefoperazone, the communities that remained colonized had higher abundances of Enterobacteriaceae than the communities that cleared colonization (Figure 5C).
-The model arrived at the correct prediction through the influence of other OTUs.
+The model arrived at the correct prediction through the collective influence of other OTUs.
 Therefore, the model used different combinations of multiple OTUs and their relative abundances across treatments to predict C. difficile clearance.
 These data can offer a basis for hypotheses regarding the distinct combinations of bacteria that promote C. difficile clearance.